VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 When the last set of **Almighty Judgment** explodes, **Irresistible Grace** cast will be completed, needing at least 20% mitigation + shields.
 Since this **Irresistible Grace** and the next one are the last raid-wide damage abilities, it can be over mitigated.

-Last tank-busters with **Ordained Capital Punishment** and **Ordained Punishment**.
+Last tank busters with **Ordained Capital Punishment** and **Ordained Punishment**.
 Use a Tank invulnerability or share with Tanks then swap during **Ordained Punishment**.

 Another **Almighty Judgment** is cast, resolved in the same way as the previous.
 This **Irresistible Grace** doesn’t need to be healed since there is no more raid-wide damage afterwards, allowing the healer to focus on dps.
 Your second potion of the phase and the LB3 can be popped anytime after **Irresistible Grace** for the last reopener.

 *Perfect Alexander* will begin his soft enrage with **Temporal Interference**.
-The order for the prisons should be based on player DPS, with the lowest DPS being imprisonned first.
+The order for the prisons should be based on player DPS, with the lowest DPS being imprisoned first.

 </div>